-All UST community members are expected to treat one another with professional courtesy and
+All UST community members are expected to treat one another with professional courtesy and personal respect.

 Although no list completely encompasses all professional behaviors, we offer these guidelines from our experiences in professional schools and the business world.
 All these are supported by the general expectation of mutual respect and professionalism toward other students, faculty, and community members.

 Should violations of this code occur, UST GPS faculty reserve the right to impose a grade penalty for infractions, and in severe cases, the Director of the Graduate Programs in Software may ask a student to leave the program.